padok-team/dojo-guestbook/README.md

 ### Why

-If you test your app, you can se a big **⚠️ No database connection... ⚠️**.
+If you test your app, you can see a big **⚠️ No database connection... ⚠️**.
 Furthermore, when you try to add something to the guestbook, it hangs (⌛) without saving it (try to refresh the page).

 The application is actually stateless, and needs a Redis backend to save its state.
 To avoid interfering with your local installation, we will run it in container, using once again `docker` and `docker-compose`.